 Kimberly, the mother of a baby boy, had firsthand experience of what research can do.
 As a child she’d been diagnosed with leukemia and given a bone marrow transplant.
 “If other people had not been willing to participate in research, some of the procedures might not have been available to me.
 I am more than happy have my son help future babies going through a similar situation.”

-The Duke NICU is full of stories like these—parents who chose, during one of the most frightening and stressful times of their lives, to voluntarily participate in an enterprise larger than themselves and their children, contributing to exploration that could change the lives of people they will never meet.
+The Duke Neonatal-Perinatal Research Unit is full of stories like these—parents who chose, during one of the most frightening and stressful times of their lives, to voluntarily participate in an enterprise larger than themselves and their children, contributing to exploration that could change the lives of people they will never meet.

 Premature infants, sometimes called “preemies,” are susceptible to a host of health challenges, and one of the most serious is the prospect of brain injury.
 If oxygen flow is restricted at any point during pregnancy or birth, or if there is an event such as a stroke, the brain can undergo serious cellular damage.

 Conditions like cerebral palsy, a direct result of perinatal brain injury, are rare (about 3 out of every 1000 live births in the US), but carry an average lifetime cost of $1 million per child.
 On top of that, the emotional, social, and physical effects are incalculable.